CakeDC/cakephp-api/docs/Documentation/overview.md

 Crud service defines actions and parameters for RESTful crud API.

-Nested Crud service gentting parent params from routing system and if it is presents loads Nested extension for all actions.
+Nested Crud service gentting parent params from routing system.
+If it is present, Nested extension will be loaded for all actions.

-Falback service is default implemeention of Nested Crud that defines routes for 1-level deep nesting.
+Falback service is default implementation of Nested Crud that defines routes for 1-level deep nesting.

 ### Listing Service.

-Listing service returns list of all available in system services.
+Listing service provides list of everything available in system services.

 ## Extensions

-Any action are decorated by some functionality it is implements during it life flow.
-Such decorators called extensions and provided with api plugin.
+Actions are decorated by some functionality implemented during its life flow.
+Such decorators are called extensions and are provided by the api plugin.

 ## Metadata

-Different extension could return additional info that extends returned by API data.
+Different extensions can return additional info that extends when it is returned by API data.
-In this case extension append payload data into Result object that used by renderers to build final output.
+In this case, extensions append payload data into Result object, which is used by renderers to build final output.

-This way such extensions like pagination or hateoas inteact with caller.
+This way extensions, like pagination or hateoas, inteact with caller.

 ## Request parser

-A **Request parser** provides the logic required by a **Service** to resolve requests input data.
+A **Request parser** provides the logic required by a **Service** to resolve requests for input data.

-Each **Service** class defines it's **request parser** in the ```parserClass``` options property, and by default populated from Api.parser setting.
+Each **Service** class defines it's **request parser** in the ```parserClass``` options property, and by default is populated from the Api.parser setting.

 ## Renderers

 A **Renderer** provides the logic required by a **Service** to process the response and handle errors..

-Each **Service** class defines it's **renderer** in the ```rendererClass``` options property, , and by default populated from Api.renderer setting.
+Each **Service** class defines it's **renderer** in the ```rendererClass``` options property, and by default is populated from the Api.renderer setting.

 Suported next renderers:

 * Json - JSON object.
 * JSend JSON object in JSend format.
-This is default renderer that configured in config/api.php configuration file.
+This is a default renderer that is configured in the config/api.php configuration file.
 * Raw - returns data as it is provided.
 * Xml - format result data as xml.

 ### JSend Response structure

 Each JSend object on top level has result and data items.
-Additionally all metadata appended here too.
+Additionally all metadata is appended here too.

 ### Exceptions

 #### Links

-Links is a information how current api endpoint related with other endpoints.
+Links is information about how current api endpoint relates to other endpoints.

-If we will talk about crud actions there defined next links:
+crud actions are defined by links here:
 * index - have links to add action.
 * add - have links to index action.
 * edit - have links to edit, delete and index actions.